TheOdinProject/curriculum/javascript/path.md

 2. PROJECT: Validating a Form with jQuery /project_forms.md
     A chance to use jQuery's Validate plugin and then roll your own form validation.
-3. Submitting a Form Without Refreshing Using AJAX /ajax.md
+3. Submitting a Form Without Reloading by Using AJAX /ajax.md
     AJAX is the missing link between a seamless client-side experience and your server-side code.
 4. PROJECT: Infinite Scroll and Submitting a Form with AJAX